HCMID/hmt-iliad14/README.md

-#hmt-iliad14#
+#Paraphrases of the *Iliad*#

-Project to edit and analyze relation of  Byzantine prose paraphrase to *Iliad* text in *Iliad* 14.
+Project to edit Byzantine prose paraphrases of *Iliad* text in MSS of the Homer Multitext project.